 Cadillac Deville owners have reported 46 problems related to headlights (under the exterior lighting category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Cadillac Deville based on all problems reported for the Deville.

 I as driving on a farmed market road (f.
 M. ) approx. 55 mph.
 And the right headlight lens flew off the car.
 Luckily there wasn't any other cars behind me, and there wasn't any damage to my car and/or anyone elses vehicle.
 After I returned home, I checked the driver's side lens to discover it was loose as well.